Abelhubprog/Promtok/README.md

 > - **New Requirements**: PostgreSQL with pgvector extension (included in Docker setup)
 > - **Security**: All credentials now configurable via environment variables

 PROMTOK is an AI-powered research platform you can host on your own hardware.
 It's designed to manage complex research tasks from start to finish in a collaborative, multi-user environment.
 Plan your research, let AI agents carry it out, and watch as they generate detailed reports based on your documents and sources from the web.
+See the [CHANGELOG](./CHANGELOG.md) for recent updates.

 <p align="center">
   <img src="images/10-research-draft.png" alt="Final Draft" width="700"/>